The key points

 - RAJAR is owned and controlled by the industry it serves.

 - RAJAR has a continuous programme of innovation and development to meet its market’s needs.

-- The current annual sample is approximately 100,000 respondents aged 15+.
+- The current annual sample is approximately 100,000 diaries.
 Participants are asked to keep a diary recording their radio listening for a week.